phoe/cafe-latte/README.md

   * Because of Java naming conflicts, `catch`/`throw` are renamed to `grasp`/`fling`.
   * Implemented in the `Grasp` class.
   * Unit tests done.
+  * `throw`/`catch` are not required for implementing a condition system, but their implementations are nonetheless included here for completeness.
 * [X] Conditions
   * Implemented in the `Condition` class.
   * Subtypes of `RuntimeException`.